Cinema of Pakistan: New wave (2011–present)

 2016 continued the momentum of new age Pakistani cinema.
 Ho Mann Jahaan was released on 1 January, starring Adeel Hussain, Mahira Khan, Sheheryar Munawar, and Sonya Jehan, along with veteran Bushra Ansari.
 The film opened to a highly successful box office weekend and went on to run for several weeks, making it the third-highest-grossing film of 2016, earning Rs.22.50 crores in total.
 Janaan and Actor In Law both opened on Eid weekend, becoming the highest and second-highest-grossing films of 2016, respectively, earning Rs.24 crores and Rs.17.5 crores at the local box office and Rs.30 crores at the international box office.

+In the early 2020s, a stylistic pivot toward "grounded sci-fi" emerged within the Pakistani independent film circuit, characterized by a move away from traditional social dramas and "misery cinema" tropes.
+This movement, led by filmmakers such as Suhail Ahmed and Sheryar Ali, focuses on genre-bending storytelling that utilizes local urban heritage most notably the Walled City of Lahore as a backdrop for high-concept speculative narratives.
+Their project A Door to My Memory (Yaadon De Buhe) served as a key example of this shift, gaining international recognition at the 20th Tasveer Film Festival, an Oscar-qualifying platform, for its fusion of South Asian cultural texture with science fiction themes.